IATI/IATI-Rulesets/README.rst

 Here we have a context: ``iati-activity``, with a single name rule `atleast_one` which is applied in a number of cases - here just one, with a single path.

-A more thorough description of this, along with a list of all rule names can be found in the `Spec <https://github.com/IATI/IATI-Rulesets/blob/master/SPEC.rst>`_.
+A more thorough description of this, along with a list of all rule names can be found in the `Spec <https://github.com/IATI/IATI-Rulesets/blob/version-2.02/SPEC.rst>`_.

 Ruleset Tester
 ==============

 A program is required to test whether a given xml file conforms to the rules in a ruleset JSON file.
-The ruleset is designed such that implementations of this can be made in multiple programming languages, so long as they implement the `Spec <https://github.com/IATI/IATI-Rulesets/blob/master/SPEC.rst>`_.
+The rulesets is designed such that implementations of this can be made in multiple programming languages, so long as they implement the `Spec <https://github.com/IATI/IATI-Rulesets/blob/version-2.02/SPEC.rst>`_.

 Currently, a Python `<testrules.py>`_ tester is available.
 E.g.